boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 :  TBD3

 Description:
-: Observed Expermients ID (ExIDs) in the UNSAFE Experimental option (UEXP, Kind=254).
+: Observed Experiments ID (ExIDs) in the UNSAFE Experimental option (UEXP, Kind=254).
 : The information is encoded in a set of 16-bit fields.
 Each 16-bit field carries the observed ExID in an UEXP option.

 Abstract Data Type: